My Approach to Helping

 What I Say to People Concerned about the Therapy Process

-It makes sense to feel unsure about seeking therapy.
 Often, clients share " I am both excited and nervous to start therapy."
 Seeking therapy means you are brave enough to take steps towards creating new patterns and working on building a healthy relationship with yourself.
 Clients have shared that they find my therapeutic approach to be non-judgmental.
 Together, we will identify what has been keeping you feeling "STUCK," and help you develop healthy coping skills needed to manage your struggles.
-I look forward to hearing from you and feel honored to be included in your path towards a more meaningful life.
+I look forward to hearing from you and feel honored to be included in your path towards creating a more meaningful life.